NorDataNet/global-attribute-creator/README.md

 Requirements are set to allow dataset upload to NIRD/Sigma2 using the NorDataNet upload interface.

 Files:
-CreateNetCDF.ipynb: notebook to be run
+- CreateNetCDF.ipynb: notebook to be run
-vocabularies: function to fetch controlled vocabularies
+- vocabularies: function to fetch controlled vocabularies
-files: example files
+- files: example files

+## How to run the notebook

+- conda env create -f environment.yml
+- conda activate global-attributes
+- jupyter-notebook CreateNetCDF.ipynb